gvwilson/thirdbit/src/fiction/santas/index.md

 Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number and a cryptic legend like "Aux.
 Batt." stenciled on it.
-"One eighty one," the elf told Finner.
-He fumbled with the door's handle, then sighed with relief at the sight of a perfectly normal toilet and sink.
+Finner fumbled with the door's handle, then sighed with relief at the sight of a perfectly normal toilet and sink.

 "I'll be right here," the elf warned,